 • This OXO Good Grips Easy-Clean Bladed Meat Tenderizer is a game changer for tender meat.

-ingredients to make Hawaiian Teriyaki Chicken
+ingredients to make chicken with pineapple

 • Chicken thighs – Boneless and skinless.